South Seas – General Information

 Money:

-Credit cards are widely used in the South Sea, traveler’s checks are exchanged everywhere by the banks, on the less touristic developed islands on the other hand helps only cash (national currency or US $).
+Credit cards are widely used in the South Seas, traveller’s cheques are exchanged everywhere by the banks, but on the less touristy islands, only cash (national currency or US dollar) helps.

-In the Cook Islands, Tonga, Samoa and Fiji, the grid voltage is 240 volts / 50 hertz.
+On the Cook Islands, Tonga, Samoa and Fiji, the mains voltage is 240 volts / 50 hertz.
 The connection is made via a three-pin flat plug.
-Be sure to bring a multiple adapter (world travel plug).
+Be sure to take a multiple adapter (world travel plug) with you.
 Voltage in French Polynesia: 220 volts / 50 hertz.

 Time:

-The date line runs through the middle of the South Pacific, d.
-H. If you fly from west to east, you arrive one day earlier and vice versa you lose one day.
-The Central European summer time shifts the time by one hour forward.
+The International Date Line runs through the middle of the South Pacific, which means that if you fly from west to east, you will arrive one day earlier, and vice versa, you will lose a day.
+Central European Summer Time shifts the times forward by one hour at a time.

 Post:

-Letters or postcards from the South Sea to Europe are on the way for about two weeks.
-If you want letters to be sent from Europe, you have to send them with your own name to the General Post Office of the respective country and write the note “Poste restante” (post-warehousing).
+Letters or postcards from the South Seas to Europe take about two weeks.
+If you want to have letters forwarded from Europe, you have to have them sent to the General Post Office of the respective country with your own name and enter the note “Poste restante” (post-resting).

-Basically, no vaccine is required for direct entry from Germany.
+In principle, no vaccination is required for direct entry from Germany.

-However, health organizations expect that ten percent of the 6 million inhabitants of the South Pacific will be affected by the types of “A” and “B” hepatitis.
-While hepatitis “A” is mainly caused by a lack of hygiene, the more dangerous hepatitis “B” spreads.
-U. can even lead to death in blood transfusions, but also during sexual intercourse.
+However, health organizations expect that ten percent of the 6 million inhabitants of the South Pacific have contracted hepatitis types “A” and “B”.
+While hepatitis “A” is mainly caused by a lack of hygiene, the more dangerous hepatitis “B”, which can even lead to death, spreads during blood transfusions, but also during sexual intercourse.

-Therefore, at least the following vaccinations are recommended before traveling to the South Seas: hepatitis “A”, polio, tetanus and typhoid (oral vaccine).
+Therefore, at least the following vaccinations are recommended before the trip to the South Seas: hepatitis “A”, polio, tetanus and typhoid fever (oral vaccination).

-Malaria prophylaxis is indispensable when visiting Vanuatu, Papua New Guinea and Solomon Islands.
-The dengue fever that occurs in the South Seas is transmitted by the mosquitoes.
-It occurs about two to three weeks after infection as a severe influenza effect.
+Malaria prophylaxis is indispensable when visiting Vanuatu, Papua – New Guinea and the Solomon Islands.
+Dengue fever, which occurs in the South Seas, is transmitted by mosquitoes.
+It occurs about two to three weeks after infection like a severe flu-like effect.

-The medical care in the South Sea is rather poor, the hygienic conditions in the hospitals (especially in Fiji) leave something to be desired, on the Cook Islands and in Tahiti one encounters mostly well trained medical staff.
+The medical care in the South Seas is rather poor, the hygienic conditions in the hospitals (especially in Fiji) leave much to be desired, on the Cook Islands and on Tahiti you will find mostly well-trained medical staff.

-If you have more serious illnesses, you should go to Australia or New Zealand.
-An additional travel health insurance should be completed in any case.
+In the case of more serious illnesses, you should fly out to Australia or New Zealand.
+Additional travel health insurance should be taken out in any case.

-It is recommended to bring a small first-aid kit (antibiotics, disinfectants and especially iodine).
-Do not forget a mosquito net that can be provisionally fastened over the bed.
+It is recommended to take a small first-aid kit (antibiotics, disinfectants and especially iodine).
+You should not forget a mosquito net, which can be provisionally attached over the bed.

-In Tahiti the luggage is extensively disinfected by passengers from Fiji or American Samoa (duration approx. Two hours).
-What you need for the first night, you should have hygienic reasons in hand luggage.
+In Tahiti, the luggage of passengers from Fiji or American Samoa is extensively disinfected (duration approx. two hours).
+What you need for the first night should be in your hand luggage for hygienic reasons.

 Population: